Keyboard shortcuts

 Allocating Memory

 In a no_std environment, the alloc crate is available as an option for heap allocation.
 This enables useful common Rust items such as Vec and Box and other collections that require heap allocation.
-In the some cases, alloc may be required for a dependency you wish to use.
+In some cases, alloc may be required for a dependency you wish to use.

 We provide our own no_std heap allocator, esp-alloc.
 But before enabling it, user should understand why they might want heap allocation and the trade-offs involved.